GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 ## 5. Build it yourself

-For the next exercise, we will build a new analysis focused around a specific scientific question:
+For the next excercise, we will build a new analysis focused around a specific scientific question:

 *Monitor how waterbodies in Australia have changed over time using satellite data.*

-Choose one of the following options depending on your preferred level of difficulty (*Intermediate* or *Advanced*):
+Choose one of the following options depending on difficulty:

-#### *Intermediate* level: Update the basic analysis notebook to study changes in water over time
+#### Intermediate level: Update the basic analysis notebook to study changes in water over time

 Starting at the top of the [Performing a basic analysis](../06_Basic_analysis.ipynb) notebook, modify the notebook to change the analysis to focus on monitoring changes in water over time.
 This could involve: